NSW Irrigated Farm Modernisation project

 - no instances of non-compliance with key provisions of the Water Management Partnership Agreement

-The Department of Agriculture and Water Resources supports the independent assurance review findings by KPMG of the New South Wales Irrigated Farm Modernisation project.
-The review report and the Department of Agriculture and Water Resources’ response are available below.
+The review report and the then Department of Agriculture and Water Resources’ response are available below.

 If you have difficulty accessing these files, please visit web accessibility.